1DV020/homepage/en/Module01/lab.md

 ##Deadline

-You should present your solution at one of the lab seminars either on the **28/1 or 29/1 - 2016**.
+You should present your solution at one of the lab either on the **28/1 or 29/1 - 2016**.
 The requirements will be tested.
 That includes restarting the machines to see that the changes you have made are persistant.